Smita-14/profile-card-component-challenge/README.md

 - Frontend Mentor - [@Smita-14](https://www.frontendmentor.io/profile/Smita-14)

 ## Acknowledgments
-A great big thanks to [Frontend Mentor](https://www.frontendmentor.io) and it's team for building a community where we can learn, share and grow with amazing people! 💖💖
+A great big thanks to [Afrussel](https://www.frontendmentor.io/profile/afrussel) for helping me out with how to work with background images in this particular challenge and [Frontend Mentor](https://www.frontendmentor.io) & it's team for building a community where we can learn, share and grow with amazing people! 💖💖.